WVXU and CCM Acting's 'O'Toole From Moscow' is available to stream on demand

 Hess hand-picked his lineup of eight student cast members for the radio play: Chandler Bates, Austin James Cleri, Matt Fox, Dustin Parsons, Jack Steiner, Frankie Chuter, Cameron Nalley and Lucas Prizant.
-The team also recruited Cincinnati Reds organist John Schutte, who provided the ballpark organ music for the broadcast.
-Read more about the making of this radio play on WVXU.
+The team also recruited CCM alumnus and Cincinnati Reds organist John Schutte (Music Theory, ATT '84-'87), who provided the ballpark organ music for the broadcast.

 While fans anticipated the return of Major League Baseball, WVXU and CCM's revival of this rare Serling comedy received attention from The Athletic, Chicago Sun-Times, Associated Press, MLB.com, Cincinnati Enquirer, Cincinnati Business Courier, CityBeat Cincinnati and more.